yepzhi/tools/README.md

 ## Setup
 1. Clone the repository
-2. Open `index.html` in your browser (or visit the GitHub Pages link)
+2. Open `social.html` in your browser (or visit the GitHub Pages link which redirects to it)

 ## Usage
 Enter a username and click Search.
 The app will connect to the live backend to fetch results.